 Relaxation is the Key to a Great Dental Visit

 Another option a patient may be interested in exploring is utilizing relaxation techniques either before or during their dental exam in Pasadena.
 One of the most popular and simple techniques is a breath count, which is when a patient sets a predetermined number in their head and then simply counts to it while breathing each time.

 Another relaxation technique is a full body scan, wherein a person looks over their whole body, from head to toe, and tries to identify points of tension in their body before the dental visit.
 If possible, they can also try and massage the tension out slightly before the dentist begins the exam, so the need for sedation dentistry isn’t needed.

 Technology And Other Distractions Are Also Helpful

-One of the great thing about going to see a sedation dentistry specialist in Glendale is that there are all kinds of forms of technology a person can choose to distract themselves with.
+One of the great thing about going to see a sedation dentistry specialist in Pasadena is that there are all kinds of forms of technology a person can choose to distract themselves with.
 They can use headphones to block out the sound of a drill and listen to music, watch a movie if the dentist’s office has a television and DVD player, or even read a book, depending on what type of procedure is being done.

 To schedule a consultation and discuss sedation dentistry, contact our doctors in the Pasadena area at (818) 208-5800.